Noboomta/Computer-Programming1-SKE-KU-2019/README.md

 # Computer-Programming1-SKE-KU-2019
-Collect my old code in the Computer Programming1 at Software-Knowledge Engineering Kasetsart U.
+Code from the Computer Programming1 at Software-Knowledge Engineering Kasetsart U.

-Follow Me!